AI-Powered Campaign Analytics with Braze and Snowflake Cortex

 Conclusion And Resources

 Congratulations!
-You've successfully built an intelligent email engagement analytics application that combines Braze marketing data with Snowflake's Cortex AI capabilities.
+You've successfully built an intelligent marketing analytics solution that combines Braze email engagement data with product reviews using Snowflake's Cortex AI capabilities.

 What You Learned